E(n) Equivariant Graph Neural Networks: Equivariant Graph Neural Networks

 In Equation \ref{eq:method_coords} we update the position of each particle $\rmx_i$ as a vector field in a radial direction.
 In other words, the position of each particle $\rmx_i $ is updated by the weighted sum of all relative differences $(\rmx_i - \rmx_j)_{\forall j}$.
 The weights of this sum are provided as the output of the function $\phi_x: \mathbb{R}^{\text{nf}} \rightarrow \mathbb{R}^1$ that takes as input the edge embedding $\rmm_{ij}$ from the previous edge operation and outputs a scalar value. $C$ is chosen to be $1/(M-1)$, which divides the sum by its number of elements.
 This equation is the main difference of our model compared to standard GNNs and it is the reason why equivariances 1, 2 are preserved (proof in Appendix \ref{sec:appendix_equiv_proof}).
 Despite its simplicity, this equivariant operation is very flexible since the embedding $\rmm_{ij}$ can carry information from the whole graph and not only from the given edge $e_{ij}$.

 Finally, equations \ref{eq:method_agg} and \ref{eq:method_node} follow the same updates than standard GNNs.
-Equation \ref{eq:method_agg} just aggregates all the incoming messages from neighbor nodes $\mathcal{N}(i)$ to node $v_i$ and Equation \ref{eq:method_node} performs the node operation $\phi_v$ which takes as input the aggregated messages $\rmm_i$, the node emedding $\rmh_i^{l}$ and outputs the updated node embedding $\rmh_i^{l+1}$.
+Equation \ref{eq:method_agg} is the aggregation step, in this work we choose to aggregate messages from all other nodes $j\neq i$, but we could limit the message exchange to a given neighborhood $j \in \mathcal{N}(i)$ if desired in both equations \ref{eq:method_agg} and \ref{eq:method_coords}.
+Equation \ref{eq:method_node} performs the node operation $\phi_h$ which takes as input the aggregated messages $\rmm_i$, the node emedding $\rmh_i^{l}$ and outputs the updated node embedding $\rmh_i^{l+1}$.